Kennedy Center Honors, Musical Theater, and Messiah

 The KCOHO serves as the house orchestra for Broadway touring productions as well as Kennedy Center-produced musicals.
-Touring productions of the last twenty years include virtually every major musical, from classics like South Pacific and The Sound of Music to the hit musical and cultural phenomenon Hamilton, due at the Center in summer of 2018.
+Touring productions of the last twenty years include virtually every major musical, from classics like South Pacific and The Sound of Music to the hit musical and cultural phenomenon Hamilton.

 Former President Michael Kaiser produced and championed the revivals of many beloved musicals including Ragtime and Follies, and brought Broadway icons such as Bernadette Peters, Patti LuPone, and Shirley Jones to Kennedy Center stages.

 Other musical theater highlights include Oscar and Grammy award winner Stephen Schwartz’s Children of Eden in Concert (2014), Steve Martin and Edie Brickell’s Bright Star (2015), and the Kennedy Center-produced Sondheim Celebration, a fifteen-week festival featuring six seminal Stephen Sondheim musicals (2002).